Dad of missing North Carolina boy with autism blames himself for disappearance as search continues

 The father of a missing 6-year-old boy with autism blamed himself for his son’s disappearance this weekend, as officials continue to canvas the surrounding area of a North Carolina park for any signs of the child.

-Maddox Ritch, 6, has been missing since Saturday and was last seen at Rankin Lake Park, about 20 miles west of Charlotte, with her father, Ian Ritch, and two other adults.
+Maddox Ritch, 6, has been missing since Saturday and was last seen at Rankin Lake Park, about 20 miles west of Charlotte, with his father, Ian Ritch, and another adult who was not identified.
 Ritch told ABC's "Good Morning America" on Wednesday his son ran ahead of him and disappeared from his view.

 "We were walking on a track around the lake and he decided to take off from me...I didn’t think nothing of it and he got a little too far away from me," Ian Ritch said in an interview.
 "As soon as I got to the point where I couldn’t see him anymore, I started panicking.
 I couldn’t see him anywhere."